Flemish revolts against Maximilian of Austria: Views of historians

 Helmut Koenigsberger criticizes the erratic leadership of Maximilian, who was brave but hardly understood the Netherlands and whose only consistent policy was the centralizing and expansionist one that had failed under the Charles the Bold.
 Koenigsberger believes that it was the Estates' desire for the survival of the country that made the Burgundian monarchy survive.
-Jean Berenger and C.A.
-Simpson state that Maximilian, as a gifted military champion and organizer, saved the Netherlands from France, although the conflict between the Estates and his personal ambitions caused a short-term catastrophic situation.
+Jean Berenger and C. A. Simpson state that Maximilian, as a gifted military champion and organizer, saved the Netherlands from France, although the conflict between the Estates and his personal ambitions caused a short-term catastrophic situation.
 Peter Spufford opines that the invasion was prevented by a combination of the Estates and Maximilian, although the cost of war, Maximilian's spendthrift liberality and the interests enforced by his German bankers did cause huge expenditure while income was falling in a land partially in revolt.
 His rule was almost a time continuous struggle although the situation took a turn for the better at the end of the regency, when Artois and Franche Comté were also restored to Philip.

-For Jelle Haemers, the conflicts were not between the autocratic prince and his subjects but between two factions that supported different ideologies of statescraft (a more polyarchical one and a more autocratical one), and both sides had their point.
-Many rebels were not barbarians but conscious citizens who believed that they had reasons to correct incompetent government, and Maximilian's side also showed some leniency but was forced to intervene more harsherly than it had anticipated.
+For Jelle Haemers, the conflicts were not between the autocratic prince and his subjects but between two factions that supported different ideologies of statecraft (a more polyarchical one and a more autocratical one), and both sides had their point.
+Many rebels were not barbarians but conscious citizens who believed that they had reasons to correct incompetent government, and Maximilian's side also showed some leniency but was forced to intervene more harshly than it had anticipated.

 Haemers and Demets note the extensive use of female spies by rebel cities in the war, who kept track of Maximilian's armies' movements and carried out the communication between these cities.
 These women were middle-class people who pretended to be merchants, pilgrims or prostitutes (the cities did not employ real prostitutes as they did not trust them with tasks of military importance).
 Ghent alone had eighty women on their payroll (they received the same wage as male colleagues).
 One spy named Josine Hellebout, from Ypres, carried out no less than eleven missions between June 1488 and October 1489.
-Plenty of written evidences on this espionage network's actitivies were destroyed by the cities themselves when Maximilian won the war though.
+Plenty of written evidences on this espionage network's activities were destroyed by the cities themselves when Maximilian won the war though.